What is Winter Session?

 Take advantage of Winter Session to make progress toward your degree — or take a class that sparks your interests:

-- Earn up to four units in January.
+- Earn up to four units during winter break.

 - Apply credit toward your degree.